Service in the City

 Local volunteers for a cleaner Berlin

 Locals and visitors all love Berlin’s green spaces!
-Between 2014 an 2016, the Service in the City initiative, together with visitBerlin, called for regular community clean up days to promote a cleaner Berlin.
+From 2014 to 2016, the Service in the City initiative, together with visitBerlin, called for regular community clean up days to promote a cleaner Berlin.

 Berlin volunteers for the 25th anniversary of the fall of the Wall